 Tramadol is an opioid painkiller.
-It is about one-tenth as strong as morphine and is often used for moderate pain.
-Tramadol is only recommended to be used for short periods of time.
+It is about one-tenth as potent as morphine and is often prescribed for moderate pain.
+It is recommended to only use tramadol for short periods.
 People who take it daily for several weeks or months are more likely to become dependent on the drug.

 Tramadol Addiction Treatment

 Many people who use tramadol can stop using it without any issues.
 Some may experience mild, easily managed tramadol withdrawal symptoms when they try to quit.
 Still, others may experience severe symptoms or intense cravings that are hard to resist.

 People who have a tramadol use disorder are more likely to have used tramadol every day for several weeks or months.
 Taking the medication as prescribed makes a person less likely to need tramadol addiction treatment.
 Additionally, people who have a history of mental health issues and people who have previously used street drugs, prescription medications or alcohol are at a greater risk for abusing tramadol.

 Tramadol treatment for people with a mild dependence can sometimes be managed at home with the help of a doctor.
 On the other hand, treating tramadol addiction is more complicated.
 It may include a combination of detox, inpatient rehab, outpatient rehab and aftercare programs.

 Inpatient & Outpatient Tramadol Addiction Programs

 The first step of any tramadol addiction treatment program is to go through detox, which allows the body to process and flush out the drug.
 Because tramadol is a short-acting opioid, withdrawal usually begins within 6–12 hours of the most recent dose and lasts for 7–14 days.